MFEK/libspiro/README.md

 ```

 NOTE: Some Distros and Operating Systems may require you to run 'ldconfig'
-to recognize LibSpiro if you are not rebooting your computer first before
+to recognize libspiro if you are not rebooting your computer first before
-installing another program that depends on LibSpiro.
+installing another program that depends on libspiro.
 To do this, you may
 need to run 'ldconfig' in 'su -' mode after you have done 'make install':
 ```sh
 	$ su -